frisbro303/signDNE_python/README.md

 If the files are non-watertight, watertight versions of the file can be provided alongside.
 The watertight versions are required to end with "_watertight" before the suffix.

-For example:
+Files ending with "_watertight" will not be processed individually.

+##### Example
-Non-watertight
+Non-watertight version:
 ```
 tooth.ply
 ```
-Watertight version
+Watertight version:
 ```
 tooth_watertight.ply
 ```

-Files ending with "_watertight" will not be processed individually.

 ### Options